kimmymonassar/DeveroBot/README.md

 ## 🔗 Development discord
 https://discord.gg/eCjP4C7vYG

-## Contributing
+## 💻 Contributing
-To be able to commit you have to follow the commitlint standard.
+Either create and issue or forki the repo and then follow the commit standard.
  - fixes starts with **fix:**
  - chores starts with **chore:**
  - features starts with **feat:**